11+ Easiest Vegetables to Grow (+ 4 That Aren’t)

 6. Tomatoes

-Almost every person who wants to grow vegetables plans for at least a couple tomato plants.
-While they need staking, other than water and sun, that's about all they need.
-And wow, the harvest you can get from one plant, especially if you plant a cherry or grape variety.
-Even if your plant only produces one basket of tomatoes it will be worth it when you take that first sun-ripened bite.
+Almost every person who wants to grow vegetables has at least a couple of tomato plants.
+While they need staking, other than water and sun, that’s about all the maintenance they need.
+And wow, the harvest you can get from one plant, especially if you plant a cherry or grape variety!
+However, even if your plant only produces one basket of tomatoes it will be worth it when you take that first sun-ripened bite which puts store tomatoes to shame.

-Read more on growing, harvesting, preserving, and cooking with tomatoes in The Ultimate Tomato Guide, including the varieties I like to grow.
+You can read more on growing, harvesting, preserving, and cooking with tomatoes in The Ultimate Tomato Guide,Ā including the varieties I like to grow.

 7. Hot peppers

-I'm including hot peppers (jalapeño, anaheim, ancho, etc.) on this list because once you plant them, they will produce a good amount with very little maintenance on your part.
-And because we eat them in the green stage, so even areas with shorter summers and grow them.
-When they're happy, they will produce a LOT.
-Enough for a batch of canned salsa or pickled jalapenos.
+I’m including hot peppers (jalapeƱo, anaheim, poblano, etc.) on this list because I’ve found that once you plant them, they will produce a really good amount with very little maintenance on your part (especially if you stake them in the beginning).
+And because they are eaten at the green stage, even areas with shorter summers and grow them (like all peppers, if they are left to mature they turn color, usually red).
+When peppers are happy, they will produce a LOT – enough for batches of canned salsa or pickled jalapenos.

 8. Beets